Law of Belgium: Constitution

-Belgium became independent in 1830 after Napoleon was defeated at Waterloo and in the Southern Netherlands.
+Belgium became independent in 1830 after the Belgian Revolution.
 The constitution of Belgium was officially proclaimed by the first Belgian parliament by means of the Belgian Constitutional Act.
-However, Belgium's legal system after 20 years of French occupation was exclusively in French.
-The majority of sources were from the constitution of the United Kingdom of the Netherlands, and most of the sources were copied from French texts.
-The new constitution of Belgium was not significantly insufficient with Belgium’s original sources.
+Belgium's legal system was exclusively in French.
+The majority of sources were from the constitution of the United Kingdom of the Netherlands or copied from French texts.
+The new constitution of Belgium was not significantly different from these original sources.
 Thus, some Belgian lawyers have claimed that "the 1831 constitution cannot be seen as the product of a 'Belgian' legal tradition".
-Still, Belgium continuously produces and arranges the legal system.
-The Belgian constitutional law enacted in 1830 mainly presents the fundamental rights of the population.
-The constitutional laws in Belgium can only be amended by first dissolving the existing Parliament and Senate and electing new members of both houses.
-Amendments require the assent of two-thirds of the members of Parliament and Senate present at the sitting.
+The Belgian constitutional law enacted in 1830 mainly included the fundamental rights of the population.
+The constitution can only be amended by first dissolving the existing Parliament and electing new members.
+Amendments require the assent of two-thirds of the members of both houses of Parliament who are present at their respective sitting (the Chamber and the Senate).

 Source of law

 Among three major sources of law, which are legislation, customary law and general principles of law, the primary source of law in Belgium is legislation.
 The two persuasive sources of law which are case-law and academic writing are lesser than the three primary sources of law as Belgium does not provide the system of legal precedents.
-International law is also a crucial source in Belgium’s legal system, as Belgium is part of various European Union, such as European Convention on Human Right (ECHR), Treaty on European Union, and EU Regulations and Directives.
+Belgium's legal system also reflects European Union law and the European Convention on Human Rights.
 Belgium constitutes a single subject of international law.
 Thus, the regions and communities in Belgium cooperate when “concluding treaties or representing Belgium in international organizations”.
 The international law increased power since the constitution of Belgium and involves many provisions which directly influence public lives.